chazeauv/Foodies/README.md

 ENGLISH VERSION :

-- Import the project into your preferred IDE.
+- Import the project into your best IDE.
 - In a terminal, execute the following commands:
   - `npm install @react-navigation/native-stack`
   - `npm install @react-native/metro-config`